Teemeam/film-v3/README.md

 ## Preparations

 Create a Flickr App and use the app key to fetch images from the Flickr API.
 Methods are listed [in the App Garden](https://www.flickr.com/services/api/).

+## OAuth

+Fetching images from a private album requires authentication.
+Obtain the OAuth token by following these steps:

+1. `pnpm make`
+2. `pnpm oauth`

 ## Fonts